 Guys, that’s bad.

-Personally, I’ve been trying to improve that by switching to a standing desk and reinstating the push-up club.
+Personally, I’ve been trying to improve that by switching to a standing desk and reinstating the Tommy started to mix in situps, and Antoine Butler also pointed me to this short workout.
+These things are small, but stuff like this gets you up and moving every hour..
 During working hours, we have started doing push-ups at the top of every hour, whatever amount each person is comfortable doing.
-We have a Campfire room, and I use IFTTT to send a message to Campfire every hour (although sometimes it’s a little late).

 Now, that is just a little something throughout the day to get our heart rate up, but regular exercise is still a must.
 I don’t think I need to list off the health benefits, but it’s also a great release to get your mind off of work.